 In addition to my duties in academic advising and the dean’s office, I teach Children’s Literature, Victorian literature (especially fiction), and Creative Nonfiction writing.
 My special interest right now is children’s and young adult literature and literacy.
 You can find more information about my research and my courses by clicking the tabs above.

-In the fall of 2013 I will be teaching, along with my colleague Abigail Cheever, English 297, Genre & Mode: Romance in Fiction and Film.
+Since the fall of 2013 my teaching duties have been limited to independent studies and substituting for other colleagues.
+In the fall of 2013 I taught, along with my colleague Abigail Cheever, English 297, Genre & Mode: Romance in Fiction and Film.
 I have also frequently taught a first-year seminar called “Twice-Told Tales: Fairy Tales in Literary and Popular Culture.”
 The course is a “case study” of several tales–”Cinderella,” “Little Red Riding Hood,” and “Beauty & the Beast.”

 Last fall (2012) I taught one section of English 203, Children’s Literature.
 The central question of the course was “Why should children read?”
 What is special about reading?
 What is special about children?
 Do they really require different reading materials, and if so, why and what should it be?
 We couldn’t answer all of these questions–people have been asking them for a long time, after all–but we gave it our best shot, and the students’ digital stories provide at least one set of answers.

 In spring 2012, I taught a Junior/Senior seminar called “Reading Reading: Metafiction and Intertextuality in Literature for All Ages.”
 This class is about how books figure within books—especially, how reading and literacy figure within novels for children, young adults, and adults.
 What do books tell us about themselves?
 Do they teach us how to read?
 Do they comment on each other?
 This class and the children’s lit class from fall 2012 both reflect my current research interests as well.